Diamond displaying 8 arrows from table view & 8 perfect hearts from pavilion view.

 Diamond cutting can be considered a branch of liberal arts.
 As with liberal arts in general, artists want to push the boundaries of their craft further and further.
 Back in the 1980s, Japanese jewelers were the first to discover the existence of a kaleidoscopic effect when a round brilliant cut diamond was examined through a special viewer.

 At that time, those diamonds didn’t feature perfect looking hearts and arrows patternings yet.
-As the Japanese started to refine their polishing techniques, the cutting style slowly gained popularity and was picked up by other cutting houses around the world.
+As the Japanese started to refine their polishing techniques, the hearts and arrows phenomenon slowly gained popularity and was picked up by other cutting houses around the world.

-By the time the kaleidoscopic cutting style arrived in the United States during the early 1990s, the technique and guidelines had already been laid out to a certain degree.
+By the time the kaleidoscopic cutting style arrived in the United States during the early 1990s, the foundational technique and guidelines for producing the H&A patternings had already been established before it underwent further development.

-When viewed from the top (crown), an ideally cut diamond should reveal eight symmetrical arrows.
-On the other hand, when the diamond was viewed from the bottom (pavilion), it should reveal eight symmetrical hearts.
+When viewed from the top (crown) using a hearts & arrows scope, an ideally cut diamond should reveal eight symmetrical arrows.
+On the other hand, when the diamond is viewed from the bottom (pavilion), it should reveal eight symmetrical hearts.

 Due to the extreme level of cutting precision required for symmetrical patterning, Hearts and Arrows diamonds are sometimes called “super ideals”.
-Fast forward to modern day, the term “super ideal” is used to define a diamond with superior light performance, material quality and precise optical symmetry.
+In the modern jewelry market, the term “super ideal” is used to define a diamond with superior light performance, material quality and precise optical symmetry.